glpi-project/glpi/apirest.md

    - *id*: unique identifier of the itemtype.
 Mandatory.
    - *expand_dropdowns* (default: false): show dropdown name instead of id.
 Optional.
    - *get_hateoas* (default: true): Show relations of the item in a links attribute.
 Optional.
+   - *get_sha1* (default: false): Get a sha1 signature instead of the full answer.
+Optional.
    - *with_components*: Only for [Computer, NetworkEquipment, Peripheral, Phone, Printer], retrieve the associated components.
 Optional.
    - *with_disks*: Only for Computer, retrieve the associated file-systems.
 Optional.
    - *with_softwares*: Only for Computer, retrieve the associated software's installations.
 Optional.